predict-idlab/plotly-resampler/README.md

 ### Important considerations & tips

 * When running the code on a server, you should forward the port of the `FigureResampler.show_dash()` method to your local machine.<br>
-  **note** that you can add dynamic aggregation to plotly figures with the `FigureWidgetResampler` wrapper.
+  **Note** that you can add dynamic aggregation to plotly figures with the `FigureWidgetResampler` wrapper without needing to forward a port!
 * In general, when using downsampling one should be aware of (possible) [aliasing](https://en.wikipedia.org/wiki/Aliasing) effects.
   The <b><a style="color:orange">[R]</a></b> in the legend indicates when the corresponding trace is being resampled (and thus possibly distorted) or not.
 Additionally, the `~<range>` suffix represent the mean aggregation bin size in terms of the sequence index.

 ## Future work 🔨

 * Support `.add_traces()` (currently only `.add_trace` is supported)